-- when downloading files, the Sponsor must be connected to secure Wi-Fi (if using a Wi-Fi connection); and,
+- When downloading files, the Sponsor must be connected to secure Wi-Fi (if using a Wi-Fi connection).

-- if the device is used in a public area the user is aware of their surroundings and vigilant about people observing the screens or reading papers over the shoulder.
+- If the device is used in a public area, then the user must be aware of their surroundings and vigilant about people observing the screen or reading papers over the shoulder.

 We know that fulfilling these requirements can prove a challenge for group members, and we have asked other sponsor groups what measures they have taken to successfully meet these obligations.